esnet/gdg/docs/tutorials/working-with-nested-folders/index.md

 # Working with Nested Folders<no value>

+NOTE: This is now deprecated and is now the default behavior.

 Starting with GDG 0.7, support for nested folders has been added.
 This feature requires grafana 11+.
-You can watch a Intro [video](https://www.youtube.com/watch?v=R9mehA0EssU) or read the offical annoucements [here](https://grafana.com/docs/grafana-cloud/whats-new/2024-02-27-subfolders/).
+You can watch a Intro [video](https://www.youtube.com/watch?v=R9mehA0EssU) or read the official announcements [here](https://grafana.com/docs/grafana-cloud/whats-new/2024-02-27-subfolders/).

 It is current behind a feature toggle.
-You will need to set the folliwing value in your grafana.ini
+You will need to set the following value in your grafana.ini

 ```toml
 [feature_toggles]